-August 20, 1967: The San Diego Chargers played their first game in the newly completed San Diego Stadium.
-Formerly the Los Angeles Chargers, owner Barron Hilton had been convinced by local sports writer Jack Murphy to move the team from the LA Coliseum to San Diego.
+Aug.
+20, 1967: The San Diego Chargers played their first game in the newly completed San Diego Stadium.
+Formerly the Los Angeles Chargers, owner Barron Hilton had been convinced by local sports writer Jack Murphy to move the team to San Diego six years earlier.

 In 1997, the Stadium was expanded again when 10,500 seats, 34 suites, four Club Lounges, upgraded food service and two video boards were added.
 The total cost was $78 million, which also included a new practice facility for the Chargers.

 In 1998, the Stadium hosted Super Bowl XXXII, with the Denver Broncos defeating the Green Bay Packers.
 That same year, the Stadium hosted Games 3 and 4 of the World Series between the San Diego Padres and New York Yankees.

 In 2003, the Stadium hosted Super Bowl XXXVII, with the Tampa Bay Buccaneers defeating the Oakland Raiders.

 In 2004, the San Diego Padres moved into their new home, Petco Park.

 Feb.
 1, 2017: Chargers owner Dean Spanos terminated their lease with the City of San Diego and moved the team back to Los Angeles.
 The team was renamed once again as the Los Angeles Chargers.